ulritter/CalSpeechReminder/README.md

 The scripts reads the **_prefs.json_** file to load preferences.
 The explanation of these preferences are here:

-	"status_output": if "on" the script turns verbose displaying console messages "str_divider": line in ascii to have a visual speration of data "str_initial_sound_file": sound file played on startup
+	"status_output": if "on" the script turns verbose displaying console messages "silence_file": 	required in special situations where the scripts runs on e.g. a Raspberry Pi which is connected via HDMI to a receiver if this is not empty, the script will append this audio file at the beginning of the sound output to allow some time for the channel switching delay which will cut some audio when starting to play "str_divider": line in ascii to have a visual speration of data "str_initial_sound_file": sound file played on startup
 	"str_alert_sound": if "on" the sound in the "str_alert_sound_file" below is played before the calender text-to-speech output